JohnnieShen/cs257-Project-Ingenuity/README.md

 ### Additions

-There were three main areas we completed that we did not plan on:
+~~There were three main areas we completed that we did not plan on:~~

-1. 3D models
+1. ~~3D models~~
-    - Johnny made blender models for each of our parts (hull, command module, turret, wheel)
+    - ~~Johnny made blender models for each of our parts (hull, command module, turret, wheel)~~
-    - We still do not have textures and are just using basic colors which we hope to improve
+    - ~~We still do not have textures and are just using basic colors which we hope to improve~~
-2. Turrets
+2. ~~Turrets~~
-    - We implemented the turret piece which attaches to a block.
+    - ~~We implemented the turret piece which attaches to a block.
 The turret armature is fully articulated and animated to point towards the player’s cursor.
-It currently shoots rigidbody bullets before having to reload.
+It currently shoots rigidbody bullets before having to reload.~~
-3. Mode switching
+3. ~~Mode switching~~
-    - We implemented build mode and drive mode as well as different camera controls and transitions for each.
+    - ~~We implemented build mode and drive mode as well as different camera controls and transitions for each.~~

 ### Project Part 2: 3D Scenes and Models (Ch 3+4, 10)

-For the next submission, we would like to improve on our 3D models by adding textures.
+~~For the next submission, we would like to improve on our 3D models by adding textures.
 This will allow us to make blocks with different strengths or properties in addition to visual differences.
-We would also want to create more models for the blocks e.g. different cannon designs for different types, shield generator, armor blocks etc. We would also want to create assets for props on the terrain and a better terrain in general.
+We would also want to create more models for the blocks e.g. different cannon designs for different types, shield generator, armor blocks etc. We would also want to create assets for props on the terrain and a better terrain in general. ~~

-We would also want to improve the shooting aspect of the game, for the next milestone, a conservative estimate would be to have a stationary enemy that the player can shoot at and eventually destroy, and a more optimistic estimate would be a primitive enemy AI that would allow some interaction.
-We would also want to improve the depth of the gunplay by e.g. introducing more damage types (e.g. energy vs ballistic) and an energy shield.
+~~We would also want to improve the shooting aspect of the game, for the next milestone, a conservative estimate would be to have a stationary enemy that the player can shoot at and eventually destroy, and a more optimistic estimate would be a primitive enemy AI that would allow some interaction.
+We would also want to improve the depth of the gunplay by e.g. introducing more damage types (e.g. energy vs ballistic) and an energy shield. ~~

-Game element wise we also want to incorporate a looting game loop where parts will be scattered around and the player has to use a certain block to “vacuum” it up and put it on in the building mode.
+~~Game element wise we also want to incorporate a looting game loop where parts will be scattered around and the player has to use a certain block to “vacuum” it up and put it on in the building mode.~~

-We would also like to work on world generation and 3D models for the environment the player drives around in.
+~~We would also like to work on world generation and 3D models for the environment the player drives around in.
 Jay has worked on a primitive version of procedural generation of the terrain and we would want to keep working on it and incorporate this into the game.
-This is tentative as we are unsure whether it would work well performance wise.
+This is tentative as we are unsure whether it would work well performance wise.~~

-To summarize:
+~~To summarize:~~

-- More 3D models, texture and improve terrain
+- ~~More 3D models, texture and improve terrain~~
-- Incorporate the actual asset for the wheel and replace current placeholder asset
+- ~~Incorporate the actual asset for the wheel and replace current placeholder asset~~
-- Enemy target (Tentative: primitive enemy AI)
+- ~~Enemy target (Tentative: primitive enemy AI)~~
-- Better, more in depth gunplay and shooting mechanics
+- ~~Better, more in depth gunplay and shooting mechanics~~
-- Looting
+- ~~Looting~~
-- Tentative: Procedural generation of terrain
+- ~~Tentative: Procedural generation of terrain~~

+### Additions

+- Visual Effects
+  - We implemented a shader for achieving a toon-style shading effect, and also a post processing script for highlighting the edges of objects to give the game a more stylized look.
+We are currently experimenting with the visual designs and may scrap or change this in the future.
+- Better blocks management
+  - We implemented a connectivity system for checking if a block is still attached to the core, and if not we mark it as fallen off, it is then disabled and the player can pick it up.
+- Arena gamemode
+  - Since our main game loop is not fleshed out yet, we have implemented an arena game mode, where the player has to fight waves of enemies, upgrade their vehicle and survive the longest.
+We made this to be a testing ground for tuning the enemy AI and combat feels in general, but this is also fully playable and customizable.
+- Particle Effects
+  - Working with Unity’s Particle Systems, as well as the Shader and Visual Effects Graphs to bring together a more cohesive and visually appealing shooting system.
+By adding a muzzle flash / explosion for the base turret as well as a laser gun (in progress) for the energy turret, we aimed to strengthen the visual quality of our game.

+### Project Part 3: Visual Effects

+For the next submission, we would like to work more on the level design of the game to make it look more fleshed out.
+In the main open world game mode, we would like to enlarge the playable area and add more points of interest to promote exploration for the player.
+We would also like to do a simple implementation of a mission board/checklist and some simple quests to push towards the final goal of having a linear progression in an open world.

+We would also want to keep on implementing more interesting blocks in general.
+One type of weapon we have started to work out towards the end of this milestone was physics based weapons (e.g. think a wrecking ball), we are yet to work out the quirks of the physics system, but we believe that once we have this implemented we would greatly improve the fun factor of the game.
+We also want to look into making blocks that work essentially as an addon to the vehicle, which doesn’t do anything directly, but gives the player power ups and bonuses.
+One example could be an engine block, where all attached wheels get a 20% boost in acceleration.

+For the visual parts, we would want to keep working on the visual design of the game.
+In the current vision, we plan on making the game low poly and with a cartoonish style.
+This is kinda there but would require more modeling and tuning of the shaders.
+We also want to actually start implementing textures into the game as we believe that they would greatly elevate the look.

+Last but not the least, we plan to add more variety to the enemy archetypes.
+Right now we only have one enemy prefab that we can spawn and it is more of an AI demo more than anything else.
+We plan on implementing a separate scene as an enemy prefab builder that would finish the configurations on the fly and accelerate the enemy building process.

+- Improve level design, points of interests, quest checklist / tracking system, quests
+- More blocks, bug fixes related to physics based damage, add-on blocks
+- Improve visual design, upgrade shaders and textures, flesh out what we want the final design to look
+- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible)
+- Better UI (Tentative)

 ## Development